 Mobile phones are a ubiquitous part of modern life and have brought plenty of great benefits.
 But they are also a real issue on our roads, with too many motorists becoming distracted by their handsets.

-That’s why the government introduced much harsher penalties for drivers caught using their phone at the wheel a year ago.
+That’s why the government introduced much harsher penalties for drivers caught using their phone at the wheel in 2017.
 What’s more, those laws have resulted in a sharp increase in motorists having their licences rescinded.

 What are the new rules?